candy-kingdom/mints/README.md

 #### `Flag`

 `Flag` is an annotation for flags.

-In CLI, flags are boolean arguments that represent an on/off behavior.
+Flags are boolean arguments that represent an on/off behavior.
-Unlike positional ones, they should be specified in a command line only with a special syntax.
+Unlike positional arguments, they should be specified in the command line only with a special syntax.

 Consider the following example of a flag:
 ```py